MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-viva-sales-sf.md

 ## Step 5: Ensure Salesforce connector isn't blocked in Power Platform

 If there are Data Loss Prevention (DLP) policies defined in Power Platform for the default environment, ensure that the Salesforce connector is on the allow list.
-[Learn more about allowing Salesforce connector in DLP policy](tsg-blocked-connector-sf.md)
+[Learn more about allowing Salesforce connector in the DLP policy](tsg-blocked-connector-sf.md)

 ## Step 6: Ensure Microsoft Power Platform connected app isn't blocked in Salesforce